GNSSOEM/UM980_RPI_Hat_RtkBase/rpi_image_scripts/README.md

-## Scripts for creating a Raspian image with RtkBase
+## Scripts for creating a Raspbian image with RtkBase